This post contains easy ways to paint outdoor furniture. It includes great tips on refinishing wood, metal and resin outdoor furniture.

 If you choose to forgo the paint and stain your wood furniture, you obviously won’t need a primer.
 Just make sure the stain you choose is waterproof.

-Rust-Oleum makes a good latex paint that can be used on outdoor furniture.
+Rust-Oleum Painter’s Touch Brush Enamel Paint- This is good latex paint that can be used on outdoor wood furniture with a lot of colors to choose from.

-Do you need to add a sealer or top coat over paint for outdoor furniture?
+Do you need to add a sealer or top coat for outdoor furniture?

 If you buy a good exterior paint, it should be formulated with chemicals create a “weather proof” barrier, therefore not needing a top coat or sealer.